ccmbioinfo/stager/docs/oidc.md

 ## Creating OAuth clients with client credentials grant

-To give third-party applications (such as pipeline runners, minio) access to Stager resources, we can create a Keycloak client and give that client the appropriate roles.
-The [client credential grant](https://datatracker.ietf.org/doc/html/rfc6749#section-4.4) authorizes machine-to-machine actions between a resource provider and a client.
+To give third-party applications (such as pipeline runners, minio) access to Stager resources, we can create a new Keycloak client and a corresponding Stager user with the appropriate group permissions.

 To create a client, do the following in the Keycloak admin GUI: